-- 1 Turn on the computer. - 2 Go to Dell.com/support. - 3 Click Product Support, enter the Service Tag of your computer, and then click Submit. - ONOTE: If you do not have the Service Tag, use the auto detect feature or manually browse for your computer model. - 4 Click Drivers and Downloads - 5 Select the operating system installed on your computer. - 6 Scroll down the page and select the graphic driver to install. - 7 Click Download File to download the graphic driver for your computer. - 8 After the download is complete, navigate to the folder where you saved the graphic driver file. - 9 Double-click the graphic driver file icon and follow the instructions on the screen.
+- 1 Turn on the computer. - 2 Go to Dell.com/support. - 3 Click Product Support, enter the Service Tag of your computer, and then click Submit. - 1 NOTE: If you do not have the Service Tag, use the auto detect feature or manually browse for your computer model. - 4 Click Drivers and Downloads - 5 Select the operating system installed on your computer. - 6 Scroll down the page and select the driver to install. - 7 Click Download File to download the driver for your computer. - 8 Navigate to the folder where you saved the driver file, after the download is complete. - 9 Double-click the driver file icon and follow the instructions on the screen.